juergenhofer-SC/cilium_srv6_lab/README.md

 ## About <a name = "about"></a>

-Building a lab enviroment with two Kubernetes cluster, interconnected via SRv6.
-The enviroment is based on containerlab.
+Building a lab environment with two Kubernetes cluster, interconnected via SRv6.
+The environment is based on containerlab.

 ## High Level Overview <a name = "HLD"></a>